EduArt-Robotik/edu_robot/documentation/update/cyclone-profiles.md

 ```bash
 nano cyclone_profile.xml
 ```
 Enter the name of the interface you want to use.
-See the [previous guide](#create-a-cyclone-profile-for-a-local-system) on how to do that.
+See the [previous chapter](#create-a-cyclone-profile-for-a-local-system) on how to do that.
 Afterwards, save and exit the file.

 3. Restart your container
 If the container was already running you need to restart it fully.
 For this, we navigate on folder upwards to the `docker-compose.yaml`